kmerckae/panda_safe_hrc_tutorial/source/panda_arm/robot_operating_modes.rst

 .. role:: raw-html(raw)
     :format: html

-.. note:: This page is generally written, **not** specific for the use of the robot in the R&MM lab at Vrije Universiteit Brussel.

 There are status lights on both sides of the base which take on the corresponding color.
 These status lights will only flash during boot up, during other processes the lights will glow continuously in the corresponding color of the status Panda is in.

 On this page we will explain the states you can get in during this work.
-For the explanation about the other states, we refer to :download:`FrankaPandaManual PDF file <doc/FrankaPandaManual.pdf>`.
+For the explanation about the other states, we refer to the :download:`Franka Emika Panda manual  <doc/FrankaPandaManual.pdf>`.
-:raw-html:`<font color="red">  Is it possible to add a link to the pdf file FrankaPandaManual.pdf that is included in the source folder?  </font>`

 .. image:: ./images/panda_states.png
     :align: center